Randy Wittman

-Randy Scott Wittman (born October 28, 1959) is an American former basketball player at the guard position and former coach of the NBA's Cleveland Cavaliers, Minnesota Timberwolves, and Washington Wizards.
+Randy Scott Wittman (born October 28, 1959) is an American former professional basketball player at the guard position and former coach of the NBA's Cleveland Cavaliers, Minnesota Timberwolves, and Washington Wizards.

 Playing career

 High school

-Wittman starred for Indianapolis Ben Davis High School from 1975–1978.
+Wittman starred for Indianapolis Ben Davis High School from 1975 to 1978.
 He averaged more than 23 points a game for Ben Davis, which remains the second-highest average at the school, and became one of the nation's top recruits.
 In 1978 he was second to Brad Leaf of all Marion County, Indiana, scorers.

 College

-The 6'6" Wittman played college basketball from 1979–1983 for Bob Knight and the Indiana University Hoosiers.
+The 6'6" Wittman played college basketball from 1979 to 1983 for Bob Knight and the Indiana University Hoosiers.
 The 1979–80 Hoosiers, led by Isiah Thomas, won the Big Ten championship and advanced to the 1980 Sweet Sixteen.
 The following season, in 1980–81, the Hoosiers once again won a conference title and advanced to the NCAA Championship, beating the North Carolina Tar Heels.

 The Hoosiers trailed the entire first half of the game until Wittman scored at the halftime buzzer with a deep corner shot.
-The Hoosiers went on to win the game by a 63-50 tally, making the 1981 NCAA tournament the school's fourth national title.
+The Hoosiers went on to win the game by a 63–50 tally, making the 1981 NCAA tournament the school's fourth national title.

 In 1982–1983, with the leadership of Wittman, the No. 1 ranked Hoosiers were favorites to win another national championship.
 However, with an injury to star player Ted Kitchel mid-season, the Hoosiers' prospects were grim.
 Knight asked for fan support to rally around the team and, despite long odds, the team ultimately won the Big Ten title.
 Nevertheless, in the tournament Kitchel's absence was felt and the team lost to Kentucky in the 1983 Sweet Sixteen.
 Wittman was named the Big Ten Player of the Year and a consensus second team All-American in 1983.
 He became a member of Indiana's Hall of Fame and was named to Indiana's Silver Anniversary Basketball Team, in March 1996.

 Professional

 Wittman was selected by the Washington Bullets with the 22nd pick of the 1983 NBA draft.
 However, he never played for the Bullets with his rights being traded to the Atlanta Hawks.

-Wittman spent the early portion of his career with the Hawks, sharing backcourt with Glenn "Doc" Rivers and Anthony "Spud" Webb, and starting most of the games from 1985–88 (while averaging 12 points and 3.5 assists in those years combined).
+Wittman spent the early portion of his career with the Hawks, sharing backcourt with Glenn "Doc" Rivers and Anthony "Spud" Webb, and starting most of the games from 1985 to 1988 (while averaging 12 points and 3.5 assists in those years combined).

 After a small spell with the Sacramento Kings, he became a fringe player with the Indiana Pacers, retiring in 1991–92 after three unassuming years.
 For his career, Wittman averaged 7.4 points, 1.1 rebounds and 2.2 assists per game, shooting just over 50% from the field.